“I’ve been treated for SIBO multiple times, but still have symptoms.”

 See the list of possible treatments below.
 Note that these are provided for educational purposes, and are not intended to be used for personal treatment without the guidance of a practitioner.
 Many with MCAS are sensitive to treatments, which often can be due to added binders in the medications (so compounded prescriptions may be better).

-Rebalance the nervous system: Especially the limbic system (which “turns on” mast cells).
+Rebalance the nervous system (key role in “turning on” mast cells): Especially the limbic system (which “turns on” mast cells) and vagus nerve.
 There are many programs for this, and they are probably the most effective tool for support (more than any pill/diet)!
 I’ve had some report significant improvements within just one week of starting a program!
 Programs I recommend include:

 - The Gupta Program (20-60 min a day); free trial available